French Second Republic: Revolution of 1848

-The French Revolution of 1848, also known as the February Revolution, was the first of the Revolutions of 1848.
-The events of the revolution led to the end of the 1830-1848 Orleans Monarchy and led to the creation of the Second Republic.
+France's "February Revolution" of 1848, was the first of the Revolutions of 1848.
+The events of the revolution led to the end of the 1830–1848 Orleans Monarchy and led to the creation of the Second Republic.

-The Revolution of 1830, part of a wave of similar regime changes across Europe, had put an end to the monarchy of the Bourbon Restoration and installed a more liberal constitutional monarchy under the Orleans dynasty and governed predominantly by Guizot's conservative-liberal centre-right and Thiers' progressive-liberal centre-left.
+The Revolution of 1830, part of a wave of similar regime changes across Europe, had put an end to the monarchy of the Bourbon Restoration and installed a more liberal constitutional monarchy under the Orleans dynasty governed predominantly by Guizot's conservative-liberal center-right and Thiers' progressive-liberal center-left.

-But to the left of the dynastic parties, the monarchy was criticised by Republicans (a mixture of Radicals and socialists) for being insufficiently democratic: its electoral system was based on a narrow, privileged electorate of property-owners and therefore excluded workers.
+But to the left of the dynastic parties, the monarchy was criticized by Republicans (a mixture of Radicals and socialists) for being insufficiently democratic: its electoral system was based on a narrow, privileged electorate of property owners and therefore excluded workers.
 During the 1840s several petitions requesting electoral reform (universal manhood suffrage) had been issued by the National Guard but had been rejected by both of the main dynastic parties.
-Political meetings dedicated to this issue were banned by the government, and electoral reformers' therefore bypassed the ban by holding a series of 'banquets' (1847–1848), events where the political debate was disguised as dinner speeches.
-This movement began overseen by Odilon Barrot's moderate centre-left liberal critics of Guizot's conservative government but took on a life of its own after 1846 when economic crisis encouraged ordinary workers to demand a say over the government.
+Political meetings dedicated to this issue were banned by the government, and electoral reformers therefore bypassed the ban by holding a series of 'banquets' (1847–1848), events where the political debate was disguised as dinner speeches.
+This movement began overseen by Odilon Barrot's moderate center-left liberal critics of Guizot's conservative government but took on a life of its own after 1846 when the economic crisis encouraged ordinary workers to demand a say over the government.

-On 14 February 1848 Guizot's government decided to put an end to the banquets, on the grounds of constituting illegal political assembly.
-On 22 February, striking workers and republican students took to the streets, demanding an end to Guizot's government, and erected barricades.
+On 14 February 1848, Guizot's government decided to put an end to the banquets, on the grounds of constituting illegal political assembly.
+On 22 February, striking workers and Republican students took to the streets, demanding an end to Guizot's government, and erected barricades.
 Odilon Barrot called a motion of no confidence in Guizot, hoping that this might satisfy the rioters, but the Chamber of Deputies sided with the premier.
-The government called a state of emergency, thinking it could rely on the troops of the National Guard, but instead on the morning of 23 February the Guardsmen sided with the revolutionaries, protecting them from the regular soldiers who by now had been called in.
+The government called a state of emergency, thinking it could rely on the troops of the National Guard, but instead on the morning of 23 February, the Guardsmen sided with the revolutionaries, protecting them from the regular soldiers who by now had been called in.

-The industrial population of the faubourgs was welcomed by the National Guard on their way towards the centre of Paris.
+The industrial population of the faubourgs was welcomed by the National Guard on their way toward the center of Paris.
 Barricades were raised after the shooting of protestors outside the Guizot manor by soldiers.